riaj03/savyo/README.md

 - 👨‍💼 Admin panel for content moderation
 - 🔄 Automated deal scraping from partner websites
 - 📱 Responsive design for all devices
-- Readme updated for checking gitflow v2 and others
+- Readme updated for checking gitflow

 ## Tech Stack